 What is the GENEius Programme all about?

-1 in 5 Ashkenazi Jews is a carrier of a recessive Jewish Genetic Disorder (JGD).
+1 in 5 Jews is a carrier of a recessive Jewish genetic disorder (JGD).
 These severely disabling, life shortening disorders are completely preventable through carrier screening.
 In many Jewish communities around the world, JGD education and screening is standard practise- saving families from the unimaginable pain and heartache of having an affected child.
 Yet here in the UK we are far behind.
 Until now we have had no such comprehensive programme and every year we see the tragic consequences.

 The GENEius programme intends to change that- starting here, starting now .
 Like its international equivalents, it is an education and screening initiative directed at young Jewish adults, with the long term aim that screening for severe recessive JGDs will become a routine and important part of life for all young Jewish adults.